 Let me reiterate the primary point in this section.
 Every time you pick up a Nunchaku you must inspect it for potential problems or areas of failure.
 Not sometimes; every time.

-Nunchaku require frequent inspection to insure the weapon is not becoming dangerous to use.
-The cord on corded weapons must be inspected constantly to ensure it is not fraying to the point of separation.
-Chained weapons must be similarly inspected to ensure all retaining pins are firmly in place and that no cracks or other signs of metal fatigue can be detected in the chain or associated hardware.
+A pair of Nunchaku require frequent inspection to ensure the weapon is not becoming dangerous to use.
+The cord used on corded weapons must be inspected constantly to ensure it is not fraying to the point of separation.
+Chained weapons must be similarly inspected to ensure all retaining pins are firmly in place and that no cracks or other signs of metal-fatigue can be detected in the chain or associated hardware.
 If such conditions exist then either the hardware should be replaced (the hardware can be found online) or the weapon should be retired.

 The swivel on a chain Nunchaku (if one exists) should be periodically lubricated with a viscous fluid of some sort.
 Just a small drop is all that is required.
 You do not want oil or other viscous fluids to drip onto any handling surface, including the chain.
 Wipe off any excess lubricant before using the weapon.